 Teaching Multi-Digit Whole Numbers – Place Relationships

-Now it’s time to explore the relationships between digits in a number.
-We want kids to know that the digit to the left is ten times as great as the digit to its right.
-Let’s bring Beyonce on stage!
+After that, Ms. Sneed would teach her kids to recognize that the digit to the left is ten times as great as the digit to its right.
+She decided to bring Beyonce on stage!